-A visitor is defined as any person who does not reside in the hall he or she wishes to visit.
+A visitor is defined as any person who does not reside in the hall but they wish to visit.
 The Residential Life professional staff AND/OR University Policy have the authority to suspend visitation to any hall at any point.

-RESIDENTIAL STUDENTS (Hall to Hall visitation)
+RESIDENTIAL STUDENTS (Hall to Hall Visitation)

 A "Hall to Hall" visitor is defined as a current resident student wishing to visit another resident student in a Residence Hall other than their own.
-A "hall to hall visitor" wishing to visit can do so by having their host sign them in and providing a valid SUNY Old Westbury ID to the staff at the front desk located in the Building at any time.
+A "hall to hall visitor" wishing to visit can do so by having their host sign them in and providing a valid SUNY Old Westbury ID to the staff at the front desk located in the Building during designated times.
+All visitors must sign in every time they enter the building and sign out every time they leave..
 All visitations must be in compliance with the Residence Hall Roommate Agreement.
 Residents have the ability to update or make changes as necessary to accommodate all residents within the room.